 Sample activities are:

-• PICNIC at Balboa Park: this annual event is a cookout, softball game and exchange of ideas and plans for the summer and upcoming year.
+• Picnic at Balboa Park: this annual event is a cookout, softball game and exchange of ideas and plans for the summer and upcoming year.
 At this session, YWSC club members who have been admitted to college detail their plans.
-SDSU students share their insights about COLLEGE LIFE as well.
+SDSU students share their insights about college life as well.

 Susan E. Cayleff firstname.lastname@example.org

-The Andrea O'Donnell Women's Outreach Association
+The Andrea O'Donnell Womyn's Outreach Association

 or the faculty advisor, Professor Doreen Mattingly at MATTINGL@mail.sdsu.edu.

-The main goals of the Center include:
+The main goals of WOA include:

 |The information on these pages represents that of the author and not that of San Diego State University.